IBM/IBM-Z-zOS/zOS-EzNoSQL/EzNoSQL Documentation.md

 # Getting Started

 The EzNoSQL C APIs can be called from application user programs running in either 31-bit or 64-bit mode.
 The Java and Python APIs are 64-bit mode only running on the minimum supported version of Java 11 and Python 3.12 respectively.
 The user programs can link to the required executables and side decks directly from z/OS USS directories.
 This section explains the required files along with their location and descriptions.
 Additionally, a sample user program containing compile and link instructions is provided to help test the system configuration and to gain familiarity with a subset of the available APIs.
 The full suite of available C APIs are detailed in the following sections.
-The Java and Python API documentation can be found in the EzNoSQL Content Solutions website:  https://ibm.github.io/eznosql/.
+Java and Python API documentation can be found in the EzNoSQL Content Solutions website:  https://ibm.github.io/eznosql/.

 ## C Executables and Side Decks